Mastering E-commerce: A Step-by-Step Guide to Secure Your Online Merchant Account

 When evaluating payment processors, consider the following factors:

-• Transaction Fees: Compare the fees associated with each payment processor, including transaction fees and additional charges.
+• Transaction Fees: Fees associated with each payment processor, including transaction fees and additional charges.

 • Features and Integration: Assess the features offered by each processor and how well they integrate with your e-commerce platform.